-Starring in a short film dubbed with her name and in collaboration with Swedish band Tussilago, capture Ishtar’s inspiring quest as an artist, a longboarder, and a person.
+Ishtar Bäcklund starred in a short film in collaboration with Swedish band Tussilago.
+It features her inspiring quest as an artist, a longboarder, and a person.
 The short motion picture is, however, just the tip of the iceberg depicting who she is.

-At 17, Ishtar had fallen in love with the craft and found a family from skaters in her new home when she moved from Malmö to Stockholm.
-She was first a national Rugby player before she was a boarder proving that she can cross boundaries with passion and hard work.
+At 17, Ishtar had fallen in love with the craft and found a family from the skaters in her new home when she moved from Malmö to Stockholm.
+She started out as a national Rugby player before she was a boarder proving that she can cross boundaries with passion and hard work.
 It is unsurprising that she has found her place in what many consider as a man’s world.

 Her journey was never easy.
 Ishtar has to juggle school, her art and work to fund her planned longboarding expedition.